Cost of Solar Panels in Mississippi (2026)

 Solar arrays also contain mounting equipment, wiring and other devices, such as inverters, batteries or a monitoring system.

-- Solar batteries: A battery stores energy for later use.
-Prices often depend on the battery’s storage capacity, life span, brand and other factors.
+• Solar batteries: Battery storage lets you save energy for later use.
+Solar battery prices depend on the battery’s capacity, life span, brand and other factors.
 Expect to pay between $7,000 and $18,000, though some cost $30,000 or more.

-- Monitoring system: Some companies include a solar monitoring system to track how much energy your system produces and if there are any problems.
-If not, you can buy a standalone system for $80 to $400.
+• Monitoring system: Some companies include a solar monitoring system to track how much energy your system produces and if there are any problems.
+If not, a standalone system costs $80 to $400.

 Condition of your roof